mautic/mautic-documentation/pages/09.contacts/01.manage-contacts/02.contact-monitoring/docs.en.md

 Mautic automatically tracks UTM tags for all requests (including visitors).

-Before version 3.2, UTM tags were only recorded on a form submission that contains the action "Record UTM Tags".
+Before [Mautic 3.3][mautic-3.3], UTM tags were only recorded on a form submission that contains the action "Record UTM Tags".

 #### Embedding the Pixel